Uitgelogd

 If you are an exporter, a Documentary Collection is the best option in the following cases:

-• sea freight (control on goods with a Bill of Lading)
+• sea freight (control over goods with a Bill of Lading)

 • transactions with business partners you know and trust